Admission to this course is restricted to:

 Attendance and participation: 8%

-Resit will consist of opportunity to resubmit the final semester paper that was not sufficient.
-The grades for other exam components emain in place.
+The resit will consist of opportunity to resubmit the final semester paper that was not sufficient.
+The grades for other exam components remain in place.

 Students who have obtained a satisfactory grade for the course cannot take the resit.

 Inspection and feedback